-Stranger Things season 2 is almost here, making this year’s Halloween one of the most exciting yet.
-This creepy and nostalgia-filled Netflix Original show is returning this October to stream or download and after a traumatic season one cliffhanger, everyone is eager to see who will return and what to expect from the second series.
+Stranger Things season 2 is hitting Netflix imminently, making this year’s Halloween one of the most exciting yet.
+This creepy and nostalgia-filled Netflix Original show is returning this October in glorious 4K and after a traumatic season one cliffhanger, everyone is eager to see who will return and what to expect from the second series.

 Since this is a Netflix Original series, that means we are going to be treated to the entire season all at once.
 That’s right, it’s time to clear those calendars for the Halloween weekend because this could be binge viewing at its best.

 What do we know so far that has us all excited?
 The fact that Netflix has increased budget from $6 million per episode to a whopping Game of Thrones-level $8 million per episode is just one good sign.
 The original cast and crew are also on board to ensure the quality levels stay high.